-Transfer Application Dates: The first date that you may apply for a transfer or a room switch is May 15, 2023.
-An online transfer/switch application is available on the Student Housing and Community Services' Online Service Centre at https://secure.housing.ubc.ca.
+Transfer Application Dates: The first date that you may apply for a transfer or a room switch is the later of the date you move into residence and May 15, 2023.
+An online transfer/switch application is available on the Student Housing and Community Services Online Service Centre at https://secure.housing.ubc.ca.